 CRISIL’s ratings are based on different time frames, namely three years, 5 years or 10 years.
 Combinations of these timelines give a single measure of risk-adjusted performance of a fund.
 After calculating the ratings, the agency sets stars to these funds as per their respective percentiles.

 While the top 10% funds get 5-star ratings, the bottom 10% funds are slapped with a 1-star rating.
 The rating is a composite measure of both return and risk, which helps one figure out the ability of the funds to deliver returns, even with the risks involved.

 Examples of how CRISIL Rates different Mutual Funds:

 |TATA Equity PE Fund- Rank 1||Franklin India Low Duration Fund- Rank 1||HDFC Balanced Fund- Rank 1||Indiabulls Liquid Fund- Rank 1|

 |DSP BlackRock Opportunities Fund- Rank 2||BOI AXA Corporate Credit Spectrum- Rank 2||DSP BlackRock Balanced Fund- Rank 2||Axis Liquid Fund- Rank- 2|

 5. CRISIL Rating – what it means to investors

-CRISIL rating is highly reliable if you seek an elaborate and thorough rating practice because they check every variable possible.
-This is why many fund houses use CRISIL ranking as one of their USPs.
+CRISIL rating is highly reliable if you seek an elaborate and thorough rating practice because they check every variable possible, and this is why many fund houses use CRISIL ranking as one of their USPs.
 However, this rating will not point you towards a fund with more return potential.

-In short, CRISIL’s reputation for unbiased ratings and benchmarks made it a premier and globally recognized rating agency.
-No wonder many seasoned investors, as well as first-timers, choose to check the ratings and ranks before choosing a mutual fund.
+In short, CRISIL’s reputation for unbiased ratings and benchmarks made it a premier and globally recognised rating agency.
+No wonder many seasoned investors, as well as first-timers, choose to check the ratings and ranks before selecting a mutual fund.